vaughnjackson/Presentation-GitWorkshop/readmenow.txt

+This is me adding yet another line of code using GIT.

 Let's see what else we can do in here...

 This is my 3rd time editing this file...goody goody gum drops.